-Each spring the Center for the Study of World Religions awards an undergraduate award for summer senior thesis-related research.
+Each spring the Center for the Study of World Religions awards an award to a Harvard undergraduate for summer senior thesis-related research.
 Eligible to apply are undergraduate religion concentrators in their junior year, whose proposed senior thesis has as its key focus an interreligious, cross-cultural, or comparative theme.
 The research may be ethnographic or archival, and a portion of the award may be used for the purchase of books.
 The grant may not be used for coursework or language study.

 Eligibility and Application Requirements